ambient-innovation/django-dynamic-admin/README.md

 - only tested with Django 3.2

 ## Changelog
+- 0.1.7: Improve Jazzmin support and forms with file fields
 - 0.1.6: Support dynamic fields for custom form fields
 - 0.1.5: Jazzmin "support"
 - 0.1.4: README fixes